 With the shift in the workplace norm, remote work has become more prevalent.
 It is unlikely that your employees are wearing a three-piece suit or high heels during a Zoom call that only shows the torso up.
-Comfort is key!
+Comfort is king!
 Especially when working from home.
-With an increase in vacant positions and the shift of power from the employer to the employee, candidates are looking for roles that fit their requirements and are refusing to settle for a job that they aren’t comfortable in.
+With an increase in vacant positions candidates are looking for roles that fit their requirements and are refusing to accept a job that they aren’t comfortable in.
 If you are having trouble filling vacancies in your department, it may be time to look at your dress code.

 This doesn’t mean disregarding your dress code guidance.
 Appearance matters, and as much as we promote open-mindedness and acceptance in the workplace, we are still judged by our coworkers, employers, and customers on how we look.
 Enforcing a suit, tie, and high heels may be a bit excessive in some positions, but you do want to implement a clean and well-kept appearance for your employees and potential hires.
 Employees need guidance regarding what is appropriate and what isn’t in the office.
 Additionally, dress codes are essential in roles where employees must interact with clients or third parties because they represent the company.
 Uniforms also help to distinguish your company from others.

 Get A Feel for Your Candidates During the Pre-Interview Phone Screening

 Typical first impressions of a candidate are through their resume and cover letter.
 During the initial phone interview, take some time to get to know them personally.
 That way, when you see them in person or on a video call for the first time, their appearance doesn’t detract from their qualifications.